sametkoyuncu/swift-notes/README.md

 ## ℹ️ About

-Personal Swift notes and snippets I use to learn and quickly refresh topics.
-Covers language features, SwiftUI, concurrency, error handling, storage options, and utility code in one place for fast reference.
+Personal Swift notes and snippets used for learning and quick topic refresh.
+Covers language features, SwiftUI, concurrency, error handling, storage options, and utility code for fast reference.

 ## 📂 Directories